cozodb/cozo/docs/source/sysops.rst

 .. function:: ::explain { <query> }

     A single query is enclosed in curly braces.
 Query options are allowed but ignored.
     The query is not executed, but its query plan is returned instead.
-    Currently there is no specification for the return format, but if you are familiar with semi-naive evaluation of stratified Datalog programs subject to magic-set rewrites, the returned data is pretty self-explanatory.
+    Currently, there is no specification for the return format, but if you are familiar with the semi-naïve evaluation of stratified Datalog programs subject to magic-set rewrites, the returned data is pretty self-explanatory.

 ----------------------------------